-- TCS' payment product solutions include highly niche solutions include real-time payments, central payments infrastructure, and customized P27 components.
-These solutions have found worldwide adoption in 25 countries and 40 clearing systems. - TietoEVRY has a leadership position in the payment segment because of its vast array of payments solutions, long-standing relationships built on trust and transparency, and an upcoming reorg. - LTI's GTM strategy of offering highly specialized payment services, driven by innovations, has resulted in several large cross-country deals, thereby driving its growth in the payments space.
+- TCS' payment product solutions include highly niche solutions such as real-time payments, central payments infrastructure, and customised P27 components.
+These product solutions have found worldwide adoption in 25 countries and 40 clearing systems. - LTI's GTM strategy of offering highly specialised payment services, driven by innovations, has resulted in several large cross-country deals, thereby driving its growth in the payments space.